 What do you do for your own self-development?

-Following this motto, together with a group of friendly programmers we decided to write a small project, which will allow us to familiarize ourselves with the programming language Go, the queries language GraphQL and the platform for creating blockchain platforms for business solutions called Hyperledger Fabric.
-Certainly you want to ask why these languages and technologies?
+Persuing the goal of self-development, together with a group of friendly programmers we decided to write a small project, which will allow us to familiarize ourselves with the programming language Go, the queries language GraphQL and the platform for creating blockchain platforms for business solutions called Hyperledger Fabric.
+Certainly you want to ask why we chose these languages and technologies to work for our self-development?
 I will try to answer this question.

 What is typical for the Go language?

 Go, called Golang to distinguish it from “go”, is a programming language developed by Google programmers.
 The people responsible for the main assumptions of this programming language are, among others, the designer and creator of UNIX and C – Ken Thompson, and the co-creator of UTF-8 and UNIX formats – Rob Pike.
 The version 1.0 was released in March 2012 (from September 2019 the version 1.13 is available) and is gaining more and more popularity among programmers all over the world.
 In 2016, it was recognized as the language of the year according to the Tiobe ranking.